Paramore's Hayley Williams responds to NOFX's Fat Mike's past comments about her and emo nostalgia

 Paramore‘s Hayley Williams has addressed suggestive comments she claimed NOFX‘s Fat Mike made about her when she was a teenager.

-The singer-songwriter was reflecting on emo nostalgia and headlining When We Were Young festival – the nostalgic emo-fest held over two weekend in Las Vegas last October – in a recent interview with Billboard, when she revealed her mixed feelings about the return to the scene.
+The singer-songwriter was reflecting on emo nostalgia and headlining When We Were Young festival – the emo-fest held over two weekends in Las Vegas last October – in a recent interview with Billboard, when she revealed her mixed feelings about the return to the scene.

 “Everyone’s just trying to remember better days, and I’m sitting there like, ‘They weren’t that much better’,” Williams said.